aidisweb/git_practice/README.txt

-#Hello Git and Git Hub
+# Hello Git and Git Hub
 Second Line

-+Here's is line one
++ Here's is line one
-+Hetre is line two
++ Hetre is line two

 ## Another header